 What is the most likely cause of a pressure transducer failure?

 Accidentally exceeding overpressure is probably the most common cause of pressure sensor failure.
-For more information see symptons and causes of pressure transducer diaphragm damage or reasons why high pressure transducers fail.
+For more information see symptons and causes of pressure transducer diaphragm damage.

 Measuring low pressures with miniature transducers